 Currently there are 484 335 IDPs recorded in the country, the vast majority (75%) staying with hosting families/relatives.
-This is an important decrease compared with a year ago (> 700 000 IDPs during the post-electoral crisis), partly related to recent data updates of IDP presence in hard-to-reach areas.

-2.6 million people are currently in IPC Phase 3 to 5 over the period September 2022 to March 2023 (September 2022 IPC), which represents 44% of the total population analysed.
-The projected figure for the period of April to August 2023 is 3 million people in IPC 3 to 5, representing 49% of the total population.
-This represents an increase compared with the number of people in crisis or emergency reported in 2021 (2.3 million).
-However, this increase is partly due to an update on the population analysed, going from 4.9 million of people analysed in April 2022 to 6.1 million people analysed in September 2022 due to more sub-prefectures analysed and to an update of the demographic projections of the population released by ICASSES, the national institute of statistics.
-19 sub-prefectures are classified as IPC Phase 4 Emergency, with 641 000 people nationwide classified as Phase 4 emergency with immediate "risk of mortality".
+2.6 million people are currently in IPC/CH Phase 3 and above over the period September 2022 to March 2023 (September 2022 IPC), which represents 44% of the total population analysed.
+The projected figure for the period of April to August 2023 is 3 million people, representing 49% of the total population.
+This represents an increase compared with the number of people in crisis or emergency reported in 2021 (2.3 million); however this is partly due to an increase of the population analysed (from 4.9 million of people in April 2022 to 6.1 million people in September 2022), and to an update of the demographic projections of the population released by ICASSES - the national institute of statistics.
+19 sub-prefectures and 641 000 people are classified in IPC/CH Phase 4 (Emergency).

-This year, the lean season is taking place in a particularly deteriorated economic context, due to the global impact of the Russian aggression in Ukraine.
-As a result of the global inflation on food and fuel prices, the authorities have restricted cereal exports, fuel shortages (and confiscation by the authorities) have happened and the cost of transporting foodstuffs has soared.
-Market prices on basic foodstuffs have been impacted with significant increases between June and July 2022 for casava (+20%), rice (+17%) and maize (+5%), which are the main staples.
+In 2022, the lean season is taking place in a particularly deteriorated economic context, due to the global impact of the Russian aggression in Ukraine.
+As result of the global inflation on food and fuel prices, the authorities have restricted cereal exports, there have been fuel shortages and confiscation by the authorities, and the cost of transporting foodstuffs has soared.
+Market prices of basic foodstuffs have been impacted with significant increases between June and July 2022 for cassava (+20%), rice (+17%) and maize (+5%), which are the main staples.
 The increased cost of fertilisers will also affect further the resilience of the affected populations, through lower agricultural output in the next agricultural season.

-The protracted crisis which started in CAR has structurally undermined productivity in the agricultural sector, because of the lack of investment in rural infrastructure and agricultural inputs.
-Logistical challenges are also major obstacles to the production and commercialisation/ distribution of food.
+Protracted crisis and logistical challenges are major obstacles to the production and commercialisation/ distribution of food.

 Recurrent violence and resulting displacements continue to reduce the resilience and livelihood opportunities of the communities affected by these fluid conflict dynamics.
-These long-term drivers are now being exacerbated by the current shocks of the global impact of the war in Ukraine and of the reduction or suspension in development aid, especially budget support, owing to the political situation in CAR (concerns over the regime's reliance for security on Russia's private military contractor Wagner).
+These long-term drivers are now being exacerbated by the current shocks of the global impact of the war in Ukraine and of the reduction or suspension of development aid, especially budget support, owing to the political situation in CAR (concerns over the regime's reliance for security on Russia's private military contractor Wagner).